JesusdelCas99/liquibase-template/README.md

     - **username**: Database username.
     - **password**: Database password.

-### Usage
+### Workflow

-The basic Liquibase workflow includes the following actions to manage and apply changes to your database schema:
+The basic Liquibase workflow consists of the following actions to manage and apply changes to the database schema:

 - Validate the Liquibase changelog for errors:

     ```bash
     liquibase validate
     ```